bitmovin/bitmovin-player-flutter/README.md

 flutter pub publish --dry-run
 ```

-If there is any error solve it else we can publish it to pub.dev.
+If there are any errors, solve them first.
+Then we can publish to [pub.dev](https://pub.dev).
-But be sure that you are ready because publishing is forever.
+Before publishing, be aware that publishing is forever.
+There is no easy way to remove a package from [pub.dev]https://(pub.dev)
-we can’t remove the package from there.
-So if you are ready, run following command:
+once it is public.
+To publish a new version of the package, run:

 ```terminal
 flutter pub publish
 ```

-For authentication, one link will be provided, just open in browser and select your google account.
+For authentication, a link will be provided.
+Just open it in browser and authenticate with your Google account.
-Wait for uploading.
-And it’s Done, Hurrah!
-You have created your own Futter Package.

-You can search for your package on the ***https://pub.dev*** site after some time, It will take a few minutes.
+You can search for your package on [pub.dev](https://pub.dev) after some time, it can take a few minutes before the newly
+published version shows up.

 For more information please refer to https://dart.dev/tools/pub/publishing